 Chordomas are found along the axial skeleton and a relatively evenly distributed among three locations:

-Sacrococcygeal is the most common location, accounting for approximately 30-50% 2-3 of all chordomas and commonly involving the fourth and fifth sacral segments 2.
-In this location, a male predilection has been reported (M:F ratio of 2:1), and the tumour may be particularly large at presentation 10.
+Sacrococcygeal is the most common location, accounting for approximately 30-50% 2,3 of all chordomas and commonly involving the fourth and fifth sacral segments 2.
+In this location, a male predilection has been reported (M:F ratio of 2:1), and the tumor may be particularly large at presentation 10.

-Chordoma is the most common primary malignant sacral tumour 9-10.
+Chordoma is the most common primary malignant sacral tumor 9,10.

-The clival region is the second most common location, accounting for 30-35% of cases 2-3.
+The clival region is the second most common location, accounting for 30-35% of cases 2,3.
 Typically the mass projects posteriorly at midline, indenting the pons; this characteristic appearance has been termed the so-called thumb sign.
-In contrast to sacrococcygeal tumours, there is no recognised gender difference.
+In contrast to sacrococcygeal tumors, there is no recognized gender difference.

-MRI and CT scan have complementary roles in tumour evaluation.
+MRI and CT scan have complementary roles in tumor evaluation.
 CT evaluation is needed to assess the degree of bone involvement and to detect patterns of calcification within the lesion.
-MRI provides excellent anatomical delineation of adjacent structures and is able to characterise the signal of the lesion usually allowing for a confident preoperative diagnosis.
+MRI provides excellent anatomical delineation of adjacent structures and is able to characterize the signal of the lesion usually allowing for a confident preoperative diagnosis.
 MRI is, however, limited in its ability to evaluate calcification and the precise involvement of skull base osteolysis less well than CT, especially for skull base foramina.

 - centrally located

 - destructive lytic lesion, sometimes with marginal sclerosis

-- usually hyper-attenuating relative to adjacent brain; however, inhomogenous areas may be seen due to necrosis or haemorrhage
+- usually hyper-attenuating relative to adjacent brain; however, inhomogenous areas may be seen due to necrosis or hemorrhage

 - irregular intratumoral calcifications (thought to represent sequestra of normal bone rather than dystrophic calcifications)